 Virginia Model Jury Instruction (2013)

-If you believe that the defendant was to some degree at fault in provoking or bringing on the [fight; difficulty], but you further believe that:
+If you believe that the defendant was without fault in provoking or bringing on the [fight; difficulty], and you further believe that:

-(3) he reasonably feared, under the circumstances as they appeared to him, that he was in imminent danger of being killed or that he was in imminent danger of great bodily harm; and
+(1) he reasonably feared, under the circumstances as they appeared to him, that he was in imminent danger of bodily harm; and

-then the killing was in self-defense, and you shall find the defendant not guilty.
+then he acted in self-defense, and you shall find the defendant not guilty.